ls20031021/Indoor-Position/README.md

 # Dataprocessing

-Put rawdata after collection in the folder and follow the steps in readme, to generate machine learning data.
+Convert raw data to machine learning data, with a readme file for user.

 # Train and test
 To debug all models, the following commands can be used as example: